Algorithm Design and Stronger Guarantees for the Improving Multi-Armed Bandits Problem: Preliminaries

 \section{Preliminaries}

-We formally define the improving multi-armed bandits framework introduced in \cite{heidari_tight_nodate}.
+We formally define the improving multi-armed bandits (IMAB) framework introduced in \cite{heidari_tight_nodate}.

-\begin{definition} An instance $I \in \mathcal{I}$ of the improving multi-armed bandits problem consists of $k$ arms, each of which has associated with it a reward function $f_i$ that is nondecreasing as a function of $t_i\,,$ which is the number of times that arm has been pulled so far. \end{definition}
+\begin{definition} An instance $I \in \mathcal{I}$ of the improving multi-armed bandits problem consists of $k$ arms, each of which has associated with it a reward function $f_i$ that is nondecreasing as a function of $t_i\,,$ which is the number of times that arm has been pulled so far.
+Following \cite{heidari_tight_nodate, patil_mitigating_2023, pmlr-v272-blum25a}, we further assume the arm rewards follow {\em diminishing-returns} (also referred to as concavity of reward functions), i.e., $f_i(t+1)-f_i(t) \le f_i(t)- f_i(t-1)$ for each reward function $f_i\,.$\looseness-1 \end{definition}